kevinpmcc/CV/README.md

 #### Managing Complex Projects
   As global Instructional Design (ID) Project Manager for new Fire tablet launch training, supported ID team in creation of global single source learning objects for 3000+ learners in 10 marketplaces including 7 languages.

-  I came on to projects at an early stage building use cases generally about 2-3 months before products were launched when there still was not set final feature set.
-Assigning resources ahead of time with the knowledge that all timeframes could change, feature sets could change and

-#### Determined
-  Prior to starting Makers I had a fear of blogging and social media in general.
-  In order to overcome this I wrote a blog every day during my time at Makers.

-  While already employed as an Instructional Designer I self-funded my Masters in ID to broaden my knowledge on the topic.
-I also attended a 6-part workshop with Instructional Design guru Cathy Moore which was inspirational.

-#### Customer Obsession
-  While at Amazon I learned a lot about truly valuing your customers.
-Every decision made was built around the customer experience.
-This was not just about end users but also treating stakeholders as customers.
-Delighting your customers was always the goal and by giving them what they need, not necessarily what they want is something I've become adept at.

 ## Education

 #### Makers Academy (Feb 2016 to May 2016)

   - Curiosity and hungry passion for code
   - Independent learner and problem-solver